South Park Blocks: Crime

 A report in 1990 said the blocks were being "held hostage" by the homeless, mainly "aggressive panhandlers, stumbling drunks, violent drug users and the unpredictable mentally ill."
 Reports in the mid-1990s said "Downtown Portland had become a drug supermarket", with "marijuana and LSD ... being dealt openly in the South Park Blocks," and that the South Park Blocks, especially near the Lincoln statue, were home to "The Park People", who littered, used drugs, and damaged property.
 Youth reported they had moved to the South Park Blocks because they had been kicked out of Pioneer Courthouse Square and O'Bryant Square.
 A child molester known as "Krusty the Troll" who preyed on homeless teens in the South Park Blocks, was charged with 79 counts of sex crimes in 1996.
 There was a major police sweep of the Park Blocks in 1996 for ordinances such as sitting on the Abraham Lincoln statue, marijuana possession, littering, and loud radios.

-Downtown crime was down 30% from 1996 to 2003, and down 7% from 2004 to 2005.
+Downtown crime was down 30 percent from 1996 to 2003, and down 7 percent from 2004 to 2005.
 Due to crime, Mayor Tom Potter declared a 9 pm curfew in 2005, stating walking is allowed, but "no one will be allowed to loiter, harass visitors or use the park as their personal camp."
 The Oregonian stated the curfew was due to a "verbally aggressive" in the area, after the group was displaced from the Burnside Bridge by the Big Pipe Project.
 The curfew was still in effect in February 2006, when it was spread to other downtown parks, citing the reduction in drug dealing that was occurring in the South Park Blocks.

 In 2006, students from the Art Institute of Portland used stencils to advertise a concert for the Oregon Food Bank.
 The students believed they were using spray chalk, but after completion, they learned they were actually using spray paint.
 The students were told that even temporary markings count as graffiti, and the students offered to remove the paint and apologize to businesses affected.
 Criminal charges were not filed.

-Homeless drug addicts

-As of 2024, homeless drug addicts are drawn to the South Park Blocks for the free meals handed out several times a week as well as a small group that hands out drug paraphernalia such as meth pipes, fentanyl pipes, syringes, aluminum foil and other supplies to homeless drug addicts.
+As of 2024, community outreach programs operate in the park to provide food and supplies for drug use as a form of harm reduction.